secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/community-programs-workflows/startups-program-workflows.md

 ---

-title: "GitLab for Startups Program Verification"
+title: "GitLab for Startups Program Workflows"
-description: "Details of the verification process for the GitLab for Startups Program."
+description: "Details on program-specific workflows related to the GitLab for Startups Program"
 ---

 ## Overview